SinaRampe/multiple_pdf_chatbot/README.md

+Sure, here's an updated version of the readme with steps 5 and 6 revised:

 # LangChain Question Answering Web Application

 This web application uses ideas and code from the [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) Udemy course, with some adjustments made to the code.
 It answers questions about your PDFs, and uses Pinecone as a vectorstore.